anttonalberdi/holoflow/README.md

 ```

 ### Exectute Holoflow *.py* workflow launchers
-These should be **executed as jobs**, therefore a *.sh* script should be generated which will contain the job itself:
+These should be **executed as jobs**, therefore a *.sh* script should be generated which will call the desired Holoflow workflow:

 - *.sh* example script for *preprocessing.py* called ***first_job_preprocessing.sh***:
 ```bash